Sunday, May 30, 2010

 June and I are nearing the end of our last full day in Japan, and I am posting this in the hotel near Tokyo International Airport (Narita) where we are spending the night before boarding the airplane to return to the States tomorrow (Monday) morning.

-We didn’t realize what an historic building we were worshipping in during the time we attended there in the 1960s.
-(I mostly remember how cold the building was in the winter time.)
+We didn’t realize what a historic building we were worshipping in during the time we attended there in the 1960s.
+(I mostly remember how cold the building was in the wintertime.)
 As I have recently learned, the church was designed by Arata Endo in 1950.
-Mr. Endo (1889-1951) was a close associate of Frank Lloyd Wright, and the Mejirogaoka Church was his final project.
+Mr. Endo (1889~1951) was a close associate of Frank Lloyd Wright, and the Mejirogaoka Church was his final project.
 (You can read more about him here, and in addition to the picture on the right you can see more pictures of the church building here.)

 After the close of the feudal era with the Meiji Restoration in 1868, many former samurai became Christians, but Rev. Yuya’s parents were not Christians.
 He was baptized, though, in 1907, and from 1922-24 he studied at The Southern Baptist Theological Seminary in Louisville.